cgat-developers/ruffus/doc/tutorials/simple_tutorial/step2.rst

         </svg>

     Computational pipelines transform your data in stages until the final result is produced.
-    Ruffus is a way of automating the plumbing in your pipeline: You supply the python functions which perform the data transformation, and tell Ruffus how these pipeline ``task`` functions are connected up.
-Ruffus will make sure that the right data flows down your pipeline in the right way at the right time.
+    Ruffus automates the plumbing in your pipeline:
+    You supply the python functions which perform the data transformation, and tell Ruffus how these pipeline stages or :term:`task`functions are connected together.

     .. note::

         **The best way to design a pipeline is to:**

             * **write down the file names of the data as it flows across your pipeline**
-            * **write down the names of each stage along the pipeline as your data is transformed.**
+            * **write down the names of functions which transforms the data at each stage of the pipeline.**

-    Each stage or :term:`task` of the pipeline is a normal python function which you have to write.

-    The role of **Ruffus** is to call these functions in the right order with the right parameters (usually the data file names).

     By letting **Ruffus** manage your pipeline parameters, you will get the following features for free: